Words by Diana Cano Bordajandi

 LH: The Living Instruments project was born in the autumn of 2015 when Serge Vuille paid a visit to Hackuarium.
-We knew each other from childhood, but it was the first time he visited our community laboratory in Switzerland and he immediately suggested we should do something at the interface between music and the Do-It-Yourself biology we want to promote at Hackuarium.
-Very quickly we had a team interested in building instruments that are based on living microorganisms.
+We knew each other from childhood, but it was the first time he visited our community laboratory in Switzerland, and he immediately suggested we should do something at the interface between music and the Do-It-Yourself biology we want to promote at Hackuarium.
+Very quickly, we had a team interested in building instruments that were based on living microorganisms.
 The result is what happens when a musician, a biologist, an electronics expert, an interactive designer and an audio designer get together.

 SV: There are two aspects to the project.
 The first one is to use natural processes and living organisms to introduce an organic feel to the music.
-We interact with the microorganisms, plants and minerals but we cannot control their behaviour completely.
-We can observe or stimulate them but ultimately, their natural reaction will define the output.
-Most of the sounds are generated using computers or electronics but unlike most human-computer interaction, this living layer means we can only have ‘soft control’ over what is happening.
+We interact with microorganisms, plants and minerals but cannot control their behaviour completely.
+We can observe or stimulate them, but ultimately, their natural reaction will define the output.
+Most of the sounds are generated using computers or electronics, but unlike most human-computer interactions, this living layer means we can only have ‘soft control’ over what is happening.